 - Apply for Certificate as you reach completion

 - Your Certificate of Completion checklist will be verified and then sent to Graduate Division for final Verification

 - Upon verification, you will receive physical Certificate, and successful completion will be reflected in your transcript

 Why should I take courses in Disability and Diversity Studies at the University of Hawai‘i?

 Disability is an everyday part of the human experience.
 Whether you are a student, professional, person with a disability or family member of someone with a disability, disability is bound to impact your life or your profession.
 Our courses are designed to approach disability from a diversity perspective.
 This means that disability is viewed as a natural part of a diverse society made up of many kinds of people with many kinds of human characteristics.
-Our courses will provide students with the knowledge, skills, and insights necessary to understand and navigate disability issues in modern society.
+Our courses will provide students with the knowledge, skills, and insights necessary to understand and navigate, respond to and appreciate, disability issues in modern society.

 Is the Certificate in Disability and Diversity Studies a Master’s program?